crosssenses/GDHRNet/best-practice-threats/pages/index.md

 Practical steps against disinformation include:

-a) Monitoring and fact-checking: carried out by internet communications companies, academia, media, civil society, and independent fact-checking organizations.
+1. Monitoring and fact-checking: carried out by internet communications companies, academia, media, civil society, and independent fact-checking organizations.

-b) Investigative responses, which establish the accuracy of online content and provide insights into disinformation campaigns, including its origins, key  actors, degree of spread, and affected communities.
+2. Investigative responses, which establish the accuracy of online content and provide insights into disinformation campaigns, including its origins, key  actors, degree of spread, and affected communities.

-c) Curatorial responses, primarily editorial and content policy and ‘community standards’.
+3. Curatorial responses, primarily editorial and content policy and ‘community standards’.

-d) Technical and algorithmic responses, implemented by the social media platforms, video-sharing and search engines themselves, but also through third party tools (e.g. browser plug-ins) or experimental methods from academic research, using algorithms and/or Artificial Intelligence (AI) to detect and limit the spread of disinformation, or provide context or additional information on individual items and posts.
+4. Technical and algorithmic responses, implemented by the social media platforms, video-sharing and search engines themselves, but also through third party tools (e.g. browser plug-ins) or experimental methods from academic research, using algorithms and/or Artificial Intelligence (AI) to detect and limit the spread of disinformation, or provide context or additional information on individual items and posts.

-e) De-monetization responses, designed to stop profit and disincentivise the creation of clickbait, counterfeit news sites, and other kinds of for-profit disinformation.
+5. De-monetization responses, designed to stop profit and disincentivise the creation of clickbait, counterfeit news sites, and other kinds of for-profit disinformation.

 Additional measures, which focus specifically on the targets of the disinformation, include:

-f) Ethical and normative responses carried out at international, regional and local levels involving public condemnation of acts of disinformation or recommendations and resolutions aimed at thwarting these acts and sensitizing the public to the issues.
+6. Ethical and normative responses carried out at international, regional and local levels involving public condemnation of acts of disinformation or recommendations and resolutions aimed at thwarting these acts and sensitizing the public to the issues.

-g) Educational responses which promote citizens’ media and information literacy, critical thinking and verification in the context of online information consumption, as well as journalist training.
+7. Educational responses which promote citizens’ media and information literacy, critical thinking and verification in the context of online information consumption, as well as journalist training.

-h) Empowerment and credibility labelling efforts around building content verification tools and web content indicators, in order to empower citizens and journalists to avoid falling prey to online disinformation.[: REFERENCE | ref126 |:]
+8. Empowerment and credibility labelling efforts around building content verification tools and web content indicators, in order to empower citizens and journalists to avoid falling prey to online disinformation.[: REFERENCE | ref126 |:]